 For this reason, it’s recommended that couples who’ve been trying to get pregnant for over a year without success seek the advice of a doctor.
 For women over age 35, that timeline is reduced to six months.
 Infertility issues increase with age.

 Signs and symptoms of infertility are often related to other underlying conditions.
-For example, 10 to 15 percent of untreated chlamydia cases will lead to pelvic inflammatory disease (PID).
-PID leads to a blockage of the fallopian tubes, which prevents fertilization.
+For example,

 There are numerous conditions that can contribute to infertility in men and women.
 The signs and symptoms of each can vary greatly.
 If you’re concerned, it’s important to consult with your doctor.

 The average woman’s cycle is 28 days long.
 But anything within a few days of that can be considered normal, as long as those cycles are consistent.
 For example, a woman who has a 33-day cycle one month, a 31-day cycle the next, and a 35-day cycle after that, is probably having “normal” periods.

 But a woman whose cycles vary so greatly that she can’t even begin to estimate when her period might arrive is experiencing irregular periods.
 This can be related to hormone issues, or to polycystic ovarian syndrome (PCOS).
 Both of these can contribute to infertility.

 Most women experience cramps with their periods.
 But painful periods that interfere with your daily life may be a symptom of endometriosis.

 It’s not uncommon for women to have an off month here and there.
 Factors like stress or heavy workouts can cause your period to temporarily disappear.
 But if you haven’t had a period in months, it’s time to get your fertility checked.